-Central Goldfields Shire Council resolved to place the draft refresh of the 2017-2021 Council Plan on public exhibition at an Ordinary Meeting of Council on Tuesday 27 June, 2018.
+Central Goldfields Shire Council adopted the refresh of the 2017-2021 Council Plan at an Ordinary Meeting of Council on Tuesday 28 August, 2018.

 The Council Plan is developed every four years and under the Local Government Act it must be reviewed annually.
 It sets out the strategic direction for Council and guides our work by setting our priorities and actions towards achieving our vision and transparently outlines how it will be achieved.